 Lastly, viral memes are witty and somewhat silly.
 A “meme scientist” at Know Your Meme, the meme bible, told Vice, “the formula [for creating a good meme] often involves an absurdity, and it also requires a certain inside-joke quality.”

 So are we clear on what makes a good meme?
 Let’s start making one then:

 The best place to start is by learning about your audience and their pain points if you don’t already know them.
 Once you’ve done this homework, follow these steps:

 Almost every meme shared so far and shared below stokes a problem.
 Because that’s where a good meme starts and so should you.
-Think of a problem that you can aggravate or make fun of.
+Think of a problem that you can aggravate or make fun of, so it will be easy for you to create an effective marketing plan.
 This problem is what will help you get attention, which is why it’s your first step in your meme-making mission.

 Rub the problem you’ve picked.
 Memes are a reaction to everyday problems.
 By figuring out how you’ll rub the problem, you’ll make a reaction-based, fun-packed meme.